fbpx

 Lomi Lomi Salmon

-Basically, it’s diced up tomato, onion, and raw salmon and then they add some salt.
+Basically, it’s diced up tomato, onion, and raw fish like salmon, and then salt is added.

 Macaroni Salad